 2. The Official IRA was led by Cathal Goulding.
 It remained the largest of the two IRA factions after the December 1969 and favoured socialist political activism over paramilitary violence.

 3. Official IRA paramilitary activity did increase during the Troubles, particularly after Bloody Sunday.
-But tactical errors such as the Aldershot bombing led to ceasefire in May 1972.
+But tactical errors such as the Aldershot bombing led to a ceasefire in May 1972.

 4. The INLA, an Official IRA breakaway group opposed to the 1972 ceasefire, was formed in December 1974 by around 80 militant Republicans, led by Seamus Costello.